Extending your time on Exchange

 Step 4 – Request enrolment in Special Exchange Codes

 Step 6 - Purchase additional Travel / Health Insurance

 Note: The University's Travel Insurance covers enrolled students going overseas on University business for up to 180 days only.
 The University travel insurance does not extend to any personal travel.

 If you need any assistance with health, counselling and wellbeing while studying overseas, we recommend you contact the host university in the first instance.
 You also have access to this support from the University of Newcastle while overseas.

 Application to Enrol in a course after the Census Date

 If it is past the Census date and you are not in the correct Special exchange Code, please contact your Program Advisor

 If your centrelink payments have been cut off while you are overseas:

 - Check you have enrolled in the Special Exchange Codes

-- Provide Centrelink with an Exchange Confirmation Letter and signed credit agreement
+- Provide Centrelink with an Exchange Confirmation Letter and approved credit agreement